 Advice I Would Give My Past Self

-Don't wait as long to tell your parents.
-The anxiety and stress I had, could have been reduced significantly if I hadn't waited so long.
-It's better to not picture every possible horrible outcome then just getting it over with.
+Don't wait too long to tell your parents.
+My anxiety and stress could have been reduced significantly if I hadn't waited so long.
+It's better to not picture every possible horrible outcome and just get it over with.

-- Leave a picture frame with a good picture of yourself inside
+- Leaving a picture frame with a good picture of yourself in it.

-- Write a nice letter when you leave expressing how you'll miss them, if you're better at writing than talking about your feelings, this may be a good way for you to express your emotions
+- Writing a nice letter expressing how much you'll miss them and thanking them for all they've done (if you're better at writing than talking about your feelings, this may be a good way for you to express your emotions).

-- Buy a webcam so you can Skype
+- Buying a webcam so you can Skype.

 After you finally move out, there's a possibility that one or both of your parents will need a little bit of a "cool down" period.
 Let them have their space and when you feel like you've given them some time, remember to try to be friends after the situation.

-You can't choose who your family are, but they're important and are your biggest support system.
-And as annoying as it is, being overprotective just means that your parents care for you.
-It's a big life decision, not just for you, but for your parents as well.
+You can't choose your family, but they're important.
+They are your biggest support system.
+And, as annoying as it is, being overprotective just means that your parents care for you.
+It's a big life decision—not just for you, but for your parents, as well.